 Full-time Graduate students may be able to reside on the Lincoln campus based on availability.
 The Office of Residence Life is located in the Student Affairs Offices in Heritage South.
-Visit Ichousing@lincolncollege.edu/ for more information or contact the Director of Residence Life by phone at (217) 735-7299.
+Visit https://lincolncollege.edu/student-life/housing/living-on-campus for more information or contact the Director of Residence Life by phone at (217) 735-7299.